AUGUSTA, Ga. (WRDW/WAGT) - Thousands of children in Georgia don’t have a family to call their own.

 News 12 has begun a partnership with the nonprofit Grant Me Hope, which works to find homes for older children in the foster care system.

-Quindale and Terrion need a loving adoptive family who will give them the stability, attention, support, encouragement, structure and nurturing environment they need to continue to thrive.
+Eric needs a loving adoptive family who will give him the attention, support, encouragement, structure and nurturing environment he needs to continue to thrive and reach his goals.

 To learn more about Grant Me Hope, visit http://grantmehope.org/adoptable-children/georgia/.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.